 \ This simple and popular definition of Melody, only presents an outline of the true idea annexed to the term.
 In a more extensive sense, Melody implies not only the progression of one single part, but also that general result of the various parts in Harmony which produce the effect of Melody by the proper distribution of their sounds.
 Prinz seems to have been the first who distinguished between the Monodic Style, in which the Melody is confined to one single part, and the Polyodic Style, in which the Theme, and its dependent subjects, are distributed among the different parts of the composition.
-These two epithets, Prinz appears to have taken from Kircher; and this profound and original view of Melody has been very ably developed by Nichelman of Berlin, who clearly proves, that those pieces which are produced by the Monodic design of the Composer, are far inferior to the Polyodic arrangement of the same ideas.
-In this last class we may place the Motetts of Palestrina, the Choruses of Handel, and the Symphonies of Haydn.
-See Prinz (Satyrical Composer, Part III. chap. zi. chap. xviii.
-1696.
-Kircher (Musurgia.)
-Nickelman (Melodie) 1755.
+These two epithets, Prinz appears to have taken from Kircher; and this profound and original view of 147.
+Melody has, in respect of Tune, two distinct Motions; that of Degrees, and that of Skips.\